Updated: Aug 27, 2022

 - Please know slight imperfections may occur due to the handmade process involved.

 - Where resin is used on coasters, trays or cheeseboards, it is FDA Compliant (FDA 21CFR175.300).
-Even though resin is inert once cured, we prefer to suggest people keep the resin decor as decor, and ideally not set food directly on it.
+Even though resin is inert once cured, we prefer to suggest people keep the resin decor, as decor, and ideally not set food directly on it.
+Cutting on resin surfaces is not recommended.

 - For those wanting hard working cutting boards, they typically use a different board for that job so as not to ruin the decorated cheese /charcuterie serving piece.
 Although some may just choose to use the backside of the board if there's no added texture on decorated side.